 A great hiring tip that I picked up from inside sales expert Mike Brooks is to ask your rep to pitch your product during the interview.
 This can give you a chance to examine how a potential hire will handle pressure as well as whether they have the skills to pay the bills.
 According to Brooks, “Those who just dive right in and start pitching reveal themselves as middle to low 80% producers.
 Top 20% producers, on the other hand, start asking me questions and gathering information.
 They are the ones I’m interested in.”
 It’s also important to know how a rep will respond when a prospect offers an objection like “the price is too high.”
 That’s why Brooks recommends giving interviewees objections to see how they handle them.

-4. Hire Reps Who Are Good a Good Cultural Fit
+4. Hire Reps Who Are a Good Culture Fit

 I’ve met a lot of successful sales reps.
 While some are fantastic team players with great leadership qualities, others are lone wolves.
 It can make sense to recruit different types of reps depending on the culture you are cultivating and the products you are selling.
 For example, in B2B sales, where sales cycles often last months and there are often multiple touch points with a prospect company, teamwork tends to be more important.
 You might not want to hire that ruthless maverick who will perpetually throw co-workers under the bus in order to claim sole share in the glory.
 However, at other companies that sort of rep might be exactly who you want in order to foster an appropriately competitive atmosphere.
 Not to mention the fact that uber-competitive mavericks often drive the most individual ROI.
 It’s therefore important to have a clear mental portrait of what an ideal inside sales rep for your company might look like, and then recruit reps that fit the mold.